 A course can comprise any number of course elements.
 In a course you can use several course elements of the same type; they can be nested as well.
 However, the development of an online course should always be sensible and didactically well thought out.

 Select the course element under which the new element should be inserted.
 Click on the course element of your choice in the selection window "Insert course element" in the toolbar.
 The new element will be positioned beneath the currently selected course element.
 If the top course element is selected, the new element will be automatically inserted at the end of the course.
-Now you can configure your new course element.
 Course elements can be easily re-arranged with „Drag&Drop“ at any given point in time.

 Each course element always comprises the tabs "Title and description," "Visibility," and "Access."
 In addition there are one or more tabs to configure your course element individually.